• Skip to primary navigation

 You just need a few simple ingredients to pull this mouthwatering easy vegetarian sandwich recipe together!

-• Roasted and peeled beets – I have a tutorial on How to Roast Beets if you need.
+• Roasted Beets – I have a tutorial on How to Roast Beets if you need.

 This vegetable sandwich is simple to pull together after the beets are roasted.
 I usually roast a batch on the weekend and eat on them throughout the week.